Versatile camera setup

 - 32MP selfie camera

-Chances are you’re here for the camera discussion.
+Chances are you’re here for the camera impressions.
 Everything else about the Huawei P30 Pro is impressive, but not really new.
 The camera is in a class of its own.

 The P30 Pro has three main cameras and a Time-of-Flight (ToF) sensor that measures the distance to objects in the field of view.
 The main 40MP camera is what you’ll use in most cases.
 Because it uses pixel binning, it saves 10MP images by default, but you can switch to the full 40MP resolution if you prefer it.
 For groups of people or landscapes, you can switch to the ultra-wide camera.
 If you need to bring your subject closer, switch to the telephoto.